 A long-term goal of the Park and Recreation Board has been to bring DARC programming north in their service area to Upper Uwchlan.
-Efforts toward this goal continued in 2021, with art workshops and youth "Soccer Shots" programming held at Upper Uwchlan Park facilities again this year.
-Now that classroom space has been constructed on the first floor of the Barn at Upland Farm, the Board hopes that more DARC programming can be held in the Township.
+With the completion of the Barn at Upland Farm numerous programs have been offered in the barn beginning with Adventure Camp during summer months.